yogeshscore442/loki_assistent/README.md

 bash
 python Loki_assistant2.py

-"If you get any errors in python Loki_assistant2.py , use this file.
+If you get any errors in python Loki_assistant2.py , use this file.
 Additional functions have been added in , try it 🔥

 bash
 python Loki_assistant.py